 An information management system is an essential part of the overall investigative process.
 Depending on the resources available, it is best to utilize a computerized system to record, index, cross-reference, and retrieve the facts amassed during an investigation.
 Note: NCMEC can provide assistance with case management tools.
 Contact them at 800-THE-LOST (800-843-5678).

 Effective leads/tips intake systems should include the following elements.

 - Proper staffing and supervision structures

-- Phone recording capabilities to capture all conversations
+- Phone recording capabilities to capture and log all conversations

 13. Establish a leads management system to prioritize leads and help ensure each one is reviewed and followed up on.

 NCMEC can assist with leads management tools designed to manage and prioritize leads in missing child investigations.
 Contact them at 800-THE-LOST (800-843-5678).